drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 **Flags and Arguments**:
 - `<resource-type>` `<resource-id>`: specifies the type and the ID of the resource to describe.
-- `-n|--namespace <namespace>`: Specifies the namespace where the resources should be applied.
+- `-n|--namespace <namespace>`: Specifies the namespace where the resources to be described are hosted.
 If not provided, the default namespace configured using the `drasi namespace set` command is used.
 - `-h|--help`: Display help for the `describe` command.

 **Usage Example**: